TheDreamLabUK/logseqSpringThing/docs/technical/binary-protocol.md

 2. Set `system.debug.enable_websocket_debug = true` in settings.yaml

 This will enable detailed logging of WebSocket messages on both client and server.

+## Recent Optimizations

+The binary protocol was recently optimized to:

+1. **Reduce Message Size**: Changed Node ID from uint32 (4 bytes) to uint16 (2 bytes), reducing each node's size from 28 to 26 bytes (7% reduction)

+2. **Simplify Processing**: Removed headers with version numbers, sequence numbers and timestamps to reduce overhead

+3. **Improve Type Consistency**: Ensured consistent use of structured vector objects through the entire pipeline:
+   - Server: Vec3Data objects with x, y, z properties
+   - Wire format: Compact binary arrays for transmission
+   - Client: Direct conversion to THREE.Vector3 objects
+   - GPU: Helper functions for array conversion when needed for CUDA